 I have friends who are researchers who have already won this prize, and I am very proud of them.
 I never thought that I would win the prize since I am a painter who mainly collects ukiyo-e as a hobby.
 In other words, I was very surprised when I found out that I’m receiving this award myself this time.

 When I read about the regulations for this award, I learned that it is also given to ukiyo-e collectors and enthusiasts.
-If you look at it from another perspective, you might say that I did not receive the prize, but my collection did.
+Actually, you could say that it wasn’t me, but my collection that won me the award.

 So, without further ado, instead of giving a lecture, I’d like to share with you some of my thoughts and anecdotes on collecting ukiyo-e.
 I will start by introducing some of my most memorable works.